1. Beat the Heat

 4. The Great Outdoors

-Monterey County is a premier destination for those who love the outdoors.
+What better way to social distance than to explore the great outdoors in Monterey County!
+The area is a premier destination for those who love the outdoors.
 Biking, hiking, walking, boating, hang gliding and animal watching are just a few of the activities that lure visitors to Monterey and make residents thankful they live here.

 Whether you want to climb a mountain, walk the Recreation Trail or dive the depths, there is no more diverse place to enjoy the outdoors.
 Check out our list of 7 Breathtaking Hikes in the area and a compete list of outdoor activities.